tom-englert/AutoProperties.Fody/README.md

 ### Using the `SetBackingField` extension method
 Using the `SetBackingField` extension method you can control backing field access per property.
-This is very explicit and visible, so it should be clear to everyone what happens:
+This is the recommended usage: It is very explicit and visible, so it should be clear to everyone what happens.
+It will fix [CA2214](https://docs.microsoft.com/en-us/visualstudio/code-quality/ca2214-do-not-call-overridable-methods-in-constructors) for the
+Roslyn source code analyzers as well as for the older FxCop IL-analyzer.

 ```C#
 public class Class : ObservableObject